-The ESEM Technical Papers track features submissions that describe original, unpublished work in software engineering and software measurement, with a strong empirical foundation.
+The International Symposium on Empirical Software Engineering and Measurement (ESEM) technical papers track features submissions that describe original, unpublished work in software engineering and software measurement, with a strong empirical foundation.
 Papers in this track should communicate fully developed research and related results.
-Strong emphasis should be given to the methodological aspects of the research and the discussion on the validity of results.
+Strong emphasis should be given to the methodological aspects of the research and the assessment of the validity of the contributions.

-- Check that you are using the two-column template (in LaTeX, use “sigconf”).
+- Make sure the paper follows the ACM two-column template (in Latex, use “sigconf”).

 - Make sure your paper follows the double-blind instructions and does not reveal the authors’ identities.